 RECOMMENDED: Full guide to the best things to do in Barcelona

-Walking Planets takes you on a combination walking tour of the controversial and influential Raval neighbourhood, the historical streets of the Barri Gòtic and past the swanky gems in the Born.
+Walking Planets takes you on a combination walking tour of the controversial and influential Raval neighbourhood, the historical streets of the Gothic Quarter and past the swanky gems in the Born.
 All of their tours are offered in English, Catalan, Spanish, French and Portuguese.

-For those who are intimidated by the millions of tapas bars lining La Rambla and peppered around Barceloneta, The Barcelona Taste's walk gives you a sample of three to four different family-owned jewels in neighbourhoods like the Born, Barri Gòtic and Poble-sec.
+For those who are intimidated by the millions of tapas bars lining La Rambla and peppered around Barceloneta, The Barcelona Taste's walk gives you a sample of three to four different family-owned jewels in neighbourhoods like the Gothic Quarter, Poble-sec and the Eixample.
 Here’s your chance to sidestep the crowds and learn about local cuisine from guides who really know their stuff.
 Tours available in English or Spanish.

 Get a backstage pass to Barcelona with My Favourite Things, who offer themed or by-neighbourhood tours.
 If you want to get out of the city centre, try their Forgotten Neighbourhoods Tour that takes you through the influential and often passed-over Horta and El Carmel barrios.
 They also offer tours based around wine, gastronomy, street art, architecture and more in English, Dutch, Spanish, French, German and Italian.

 Led by your guide Nick Lloyd, the Spanish Civil War tour transports you to a time of bombings, anarchism and rebellions.
-Discover the Barcelona of George Orwell’s ‘Homage to Catalonia’ and learn about the scars that remain today from the turbulence of 1936-1939.
+Discover the Barcelona of George Orwell’s ‘Homage to Catalonia’ and learn about the scars that remain today from the turbulence of 1936 to 1939.
 Tours in English.

-Rain or shine, follow the red umbrella on this free walking tour of Barcelona.
-With Sandeman’s New Europe, step into the rich history, bustling streets and everyday energy of this Mediterranean city.
+Rain or shine, follow the umbrellas on these free walking tours of Barcelona.
+Whether you go with Runner Bean Tours or Sandeman’s New Europe, you'll step into the rich history, bustling streets and everyday energy of this Mediterranean city.
 The passionate and enthusiastic local guides work solely on tips, so bear that in mind when it comes time to thank them at the end.
 Tours available in English and Spanish.

 On this history-based night-time tour, you'll start at the Arc de Triomf and follow Runner Bean Tours through Barcelona’s dark and creepy history.
 Although this isn’t a scary tour in the paranormal sense, be prepared to get a little shaken by some of Barcelona’s legends and historical truths.
 Offered only in English, the Dark Past night tour isn’t recommended for children under 14.
-Available Wednesday and/or Saturday nights year round except January 1 to March 14 when there are no scheduled group tours.
+Available year round except December 24 to March 14 when there are no scheduled group tours (private tours only during these dates).
 Also be sure to check out Runner Bean’s free city tours.

 Set against a backdrop of the Spanish Inquisition and medieval torture, this two-hour English-only tour walks you through Barcelona’s darkest legends.
 The tour is based wholly on historical facts, and the company Get Your Guide lets Barcelona’s dark history rattle you by itself.